Environmental Change Biodiversity Network (ECBN)

 Who was involved in the project?

-The project was funded by the Department for Environment, Food and Rural Affairs (Defra), Natural England (formerly English Nature) and the Countryside Council for Wales.
+The project was funded by the Department for Environment, Food and Rural Affairs, Natural England and the Natural Resources Wales.
 The project was led by the NERC Centre for Ecology & Hydrology.
-Statistical input was provided by Biomathematics and Statistics Scotland and staff from the following UK conservation agencies, universities and research organisations also contributed to the project: British Trust for Ornithology; Environment Agency; Forest Research; Rothamsted Research at North Wyke (formally IGER); Joint Nature Conservation Committee; The James Hutton Institute (formerly the Macaulay Institute); Rothamsted Research; Scottish Environment Protection Agency; Scottish Govermment; Scottish Natural Heritage; University of Liverpool; University of Oxford; University of York.
+Statistical input was provided by Biomathematics and Statistics Scotland and staff from the following UK conservation agencies, universities and research organisations also contributed to the project: British Trust for Ornithology; Environment Agency; Forest Research; Rothamsted Research at North Wyke; Joint Nature Conservation Committee; The James Hutton Institute; Rothamsted Research; Scottish Environment Protection Agency; Scottish Govermment; Scottish Natural Heritage; University of Liverpool; University of Oxford; University of York.
 Several of the key organisations, such as CEH, Defra and the statutory conservation agencies are now actively following up the project with further activities in a bid to move towards establishing a network.

 How can I find out more?